bus710/resume/Resume-SJ.md

 **Egnyte - SDE III (Jan 2021 - Jul 2022)**
 - Worked as a software engineer in the Migrations team.
 - Developed Go based cloud services to interact with several types of clients to migrate data in AWS/GCP storages.
-Wrote client apps(react/svelte) and scripts for internal tests to interact with file sync services.
+Wrote demo Flutter apps and scripts for internal tests to interact with file sync services.
 Utilized Elastic-search and Kibana for event tracing.
 Involved containerization/orchestration tasks to help DevOps and Core storage services with tools such as Docker/K8S/Terraform.

 **HP Inc. - SDE II (May 2019 - Jan 2021)**
 - Worked as a software engineer in the Retails solution team.
 - Developed Go based cloud services for integrated customer services of retail stores.
-Utilized several stacks for precise message transfer(REST/Websocket/gRPC/MQTT/Kafka/RabbitMQ) as well as containerization/orchestration tools for microservices and Event Driven Architectures in AWS.
-Developed React Native apps for Android POS machines.
+Utilized several stacks for precise message transfer as well as containerization/orchestration tools for microservices and Event Driven Architectures in AWS.
+Developed Flutter apps for Android POS machines.

 **Legrand-Wattstopper - SDE II (Carlsbad, CA / June 2016 - May 2019)**
 - Worked as a firmware/software engineer in the Lightings device team.